tsepuri/eval-pal/README.md

 metal-filament-270618:us-east1:evalpal
 ```

-The required key file is present in the GitHub repository.
+The required key file is private and can be obtained on discretion by reaching out.
 Ideally, you will need three lines of code.
 They will be:
 ```
 wget https://dl.google.com/cloudsql/cloud_sql_proxy.linux.amd64 -O cloud_sql_proxy
 ```